KidSpyral/SQACA1V4/AgileTestingPractices.md

 ### Challenges
 • One of the primary challenges in adopting BDD is resistance to change.
 Teams may be accustomed to traditional development methods, and introducing a new paradigm requires a shift in mindset.

 • BDD promotes collaboration between technical and non-technical team members, emphasizing shared understanding and communication.
-However, achieving this level of collaboration can be challenging, especially when team members are accustomed to working in silos
+However, achieving this level of collaboration can be challenging, especially when team members are accustomed to working in silos.

 ## Personal Experiences
 #### Resistance to Change